October 19, 2019; revised #12 on September 28, 2020; April 3, 2021; Title revised December 30, 2021; August 29, 2022

 - The six classes of phassa: “Cakkhuñca paṭicca rūpe ca uppajjāti cakkhuviññāṇaṃ, tiṇṇaṃ saṅgati phasso” and similarly for the other five (i.e., they are six types of “san phassa“),

-- Six classes of vedanā: “phassa paccayā vedanā” arising due to each of the preceding six types of “san phassa.”
+- Six classes of vedanā: “phassa paccayā vedanā” arising from each of the preceding six types of “san phassa.”

 - Six classes of taṇhā: “vedanā paccayā taṇhā” due to the preceding six types of vedanā.